You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Severe Lipitor Side Effects: What You Need to Know

 As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in many people's treatment plans for high cholesterol.
 However, like any medication, it's not without its potential side effects.
-In this article, we'll delve into the severe Lipitor side effects you should be aware of and what you can do to minimize your risk.
+In this article, we'll delve into the severe side effects of Lipitor and what you can do to minimize your risk.

 What is Lipitor?

-Lipitor is a statin medication used to lower low-density lipoprotein (LDL) cholesterol, also known as "bad" cholesterol, and increase high-density lipoprotein (HDL) cholesterol, also known as "good" cholesterol.
-It's commonly prescribed to individuals with high cholesterol, heart disease, or those at risk of developing these conditions.
+Lipitor is a statin medication used to lower low-density lipoprotein (LDL) cholesterol, also known as "bad" cholesterol, in the blood.
+It's often prescribed to individuals with high cholesterol, heart disease, or those at risk of developing these conditions.

-Before we dive into the severe side effects, it's essential to understand the common side effects associated with Lipitor.
+Before we dive into the severe side effects, it's essential to understand the common side effects of Lipitor.
 These may include:

 * Muscle pain or weakness